Dock MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns real-time balance per account ID, specifies the HTTP endpoint, and distinguishes it from sibling tools like openfinance_get_accounts_detail and openfinance_list_accounts.
+The description clearly states it returns a real-time balance payload per account ID, including the specific API endpoint.
+This distinguishes it from related tools like openfinance_list_accounts that only list accounts without balances.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.